YES Businesses Nelson, Tasman Marlborough 2023

 Speak it Up – Nelson College, Jack Franklin, Austin Candlish, Ollie Martin

-Regional Winners 2021 - Three Bays Jellies - Waimea College
+2021 Regional Winners - Three Bays Jellies, Waimea College

-Love What You Do, Environmental Award - Sun Stitch from Nayland College
+Environmental Award - Sun Stitch from Nayland College

-Make it Real, Best Annual Review Award - Seedlings Collection from Nayland College
+Best Annual Review Award - Seedlings Collection from Nayland College

 Connect and Collaborate Award - Outta the Box from Nelson College for Girls

-Aim for Awesome, Creativity Award - HYP'D from Marlborough Girls College
+Creativity Award - HYP'D from Marlborough Girls College

-Try New Stuff, Innovation Award - Three Bays Jellies from Waimea College
+Innovation Award - Three Bays Jellies from Waimea College

 See video from the Regional Final night Click Here